VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: VAR-MATH

-\item \textbf{Precision specification.} To ensure numerical stability during instantiation and evaluation, appropriate rounding strategies and significant digit constraints are applied to both variables and solutions. \end{itemize}
+\item \textbf{Precision specification.} To ensure numerical stability, we apply consistent rounding rules and significant-digit constraints to both the instantiated variables and the computed answers. \end{itemize}

-In certain cases, special constants that are integral to the mathematical identity of a problem (e.g., $\pi$, $e$, or fixed geometry) are preserved without modification to maintain problem integrity (e.g., 3 out of 40 cases in AMC23 and 6 out of 30 in AIME24).
-The final output of this process is a pair of variabilized benchmarks, denoted as {VAR-AMC23} and {VAR-AIME24}.
-Each problem is encoded as a structured object containing a symbolic problem expression, variable definitions with feasible sets, parametric answers, and metadata specifying its origin and difficulty.
-This unified representation supports efficient multi-instance instantiation and facilitates future benchmark extension and automation.
-Implementation details are provided in the Appendix.
+In certain cases, special constants integral to the mathematical identity of a problem (e.g., $\pi$, $e$, or fixed geometric parameters) are preserved without modification to maintain fidelity.
+The output of this pipeline is a set of variabilized benchmarks, namely \textbf{VAR-AMC23}, \textbf{VAR-AIME24}, and \textbf{VAR-AIME25}.
+Each problem is encoded as a structured object containing a symbolic expression, variable definitions with feasible sets, parametric answers, and metadata specifying its origin and difficulty.
+This unified representation enables efficient multi-instance instantiation and facilitates future benchmark extension and automation.
+Other details are provided in the Appendix.